Mark Johnson, AIA

-Mark Johnson uses a place based, community oriented approach to his work.
-He is a design collaborator, drawing the best from clients, teammates, public artists, and community members alike.
-His work with cultural institutions, municipalities, and communities has allowed him to develop a keen eye toward deep green infrastructure and true sustainability of place – one that is rooted in site specific characteristics merged with the opportunity to demonstrate sustainability in a visual, elegant way.
-He has spent the last decade refining an approach to scale based regenerative design – matching occupant, program, and climate to place in projects, ranging from interpretive focused nature centers to public parks, municipal infrastructure and museums.
+With over 25 years of delivering sustainable public and private projects, Mark brings a place based, integrative approach to his work.
+He is a design collaborator, drawing the best from clients, teammates, and community members alike, and his leadership excels at a range of project types and scales.
+His work with cultural institutions, municipalities, and communities has allowed him to develop a keen eye toward architecture and landscape as a system, and true sustainability of place.
+His approach to scale based regenerative design matches occupant, program, and climate to place in projects, ranging from interpretive focused nature centers to public parks, adaptive reuse, museums, homes, and municipal infrastructure.

 Living Cities, International Living Futures Institute